dijasila/GPAW/doc/documentation/mom/mom.rst

 The default is to use eq. :any:`eq:mommaxoverlap` to compute the numerical weights used to assign the occupation numbers.
-This was found to be more stable in the presence of many diffuse virtual orbitals [#Dongmom]_.
+This was found to be more stable in the presence of diffuse virtual orbitals [#Dongmom]_.
 In order to use eq. :any:`eq:momprojections`, instead, corresponding to the original MOM approach [#imom]_, one has to specify::

   mom.mom_calculation(..., use_projections=True, ...)

+SCF algorithms based on diagonalization of the Hamiltonian matrix tend to fail when degenerate or nearly degenerate orbitals are unequally occupied, a situation that is frequently encountered in excited-state calculations.
 For such cases, it is possible to use a Gaussian smearing of the holes and excited electrons in the MOM calculation to improve convergence.
-This is done by specifying
+This is done by specifying a ``width`` in eV (e.g. ``width=0.01``) for the Gaussian smearing function.
+For difficult cases, the ``width`` can be increased at regular intervals to force convergence by specifying a ``width_increment``.
+*Note*, however, that too extended smearing can lead to discontinuities in the potentials and forces close to crossings between electronic states [#momgpaw2]_, so this feature should only be used at geometries far from such regions.

 .. autofunction:: gpaw.mom.mom_calculation

 ----------------------------------------
 Example I: Molecular Rydberg excitations
 ----------------------------------------
+`HOMO-1\rightarrow3s`

 .. literalinclude:: mom_h2o.py